Ethics and Compliance

 This cross-functional team is organized to develop, implement and oversee AMD’s corporate responsibility strategy to deepen stakeholder relationships, align with societal expectations, and represent our collective organizational values.

-Corporate Responsibility Reports
+Corporate Responsibility Reports (discontinued in 2016)

-Corporate Responsibility Newsletters
+Corporate Responsibility Newsletters (discontinued in 2015)

-Subscribe here for future corporate responsibility updates from AMD
+For future corporate responsibility updates from AMD